ncubrian/blog/2018/microservice-madness/article.md

 - [Martin Fowler - Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) - Martin's articles are great, I'd thoroughly recommend this.
 - [Martin Fowler - Microservices](https://martinfowler.com/articles/microservices.html) - An often recommended introduction to the pattern.
+- [Microservices - Good or Bad?](https://r2m.se/microservices-good-or-bad/) - Björn Frantzén's thoughts on microservices, after reading this article.
+- [When Not To Do Microservices](http://blog.christianposta.com/microservices/when-not-to-do-microservices/) - Excellent post on the topic from Christian Posta
 - [Dave Kerr - Microservices to Monoliths - Practical tips for CI/CD and DevOps in the Microservice world](https://youtu.be/NVb7aljfKYo?t=6657) - A recent conference presentation I did on devops with microservices.

 Please do share anything else you think makes great reading or watching on the topic!